Banksy-said-hi/Data-Structures-Java/README.md

 - ArrayList for **DYNAMIC DATA ( adjusting & flexiblity )** whereas Array for **STATIC DATA ( fixed and efficiency )**

 ## LinkedList
-- A linked list is a data structure that allows you to store a sequence of elements called nodes.
-Each node holds two critical pieces of information: the data itself and a reference (or link) to the next node in the sequence.
+- A Linked List is a data structure that allows you to store a sequence of elements called **nodes**.
+Each node holds two critical pieces of information: the **data** itself and a **reference** (or link) to the next node in the sequence.
 This setup forms a chain-like structure, where each node knows how to find the next one.

 - A linked list allows you to insert the items at any specified position such as the beginning of the list, the end of the list (as shown above), or after or before any particular node